Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

 Viber is one of the most popular chat apps out there, private or not.
 Tons of people use this one, although most of them are outside of the US.
 Viber offers end-to-end encryption, voice calls, video calls, text messages, group chats, and extra fun stuff like stickers.
 You can buy more stickers with in-app purchases.
 It also allows deletion of sent messages and you can hide chats in a different part of the app.
 As usual, you only get end-to-end encryption if everyone is using Viber.
 Otherwise, it’s just like any other chat app.
+We do recommend Telegram and Signal over this one, but it’s a good extra option in the privacy messenger apps space.

-If we missed any great privacy chat apps, tell us about them in the comments!
-You can also click here to check out our latest Android app and game lists!
+If we missed any great privacy chat apps, tell us about them in the comments.
+You can also click here to check out our latest Android app and game lists.